nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

+---
+outline: deep
+---

-# Servers
+# Server

 ## Introduction
-The Servers area is responsible for managing the Agent, the most basic area in Nezha Monitoring, and the basis for other functions.

-## Add a server
-The first step is to add a servers, which can be customized with names, groups, display index and notes.
-Servers in the same group will be displayed in groups in supported themes, and notes will only be displayed in the admin panel, no need to worry about leaking information.

-## Install Agent
-Please refer to the previous article: [Install Agent](/en_US/guide/agent.html)
-We recommend using one-click installation, that is, **after configuring the communication domain name**, click the button on the column **one-click installation** and copy it to the monitored servers for installation.

-## Forced Updates
-The flags related to the update of the Agent are: `--disable-auto-update` and `--disable-force-update`.
-Please refer to [Customize Agent](/en_US/guide/agent.html#customize-agent)
-By default, the Agent is updated automatically, but when the user turns off automatic updates, the specified servers can also be selected for forced updates.
-This feature does not take effect when `-disable-force-update` is turned on.

-## Data List
-* Version number: Record the current version of Agent
-* Secret: Used when configuring the Agent
-* One-Click Installation: A more convenient way to install Agent
-* Manage: WebShell on the left, Edit in the middle, Delete on the right

-## Webshell
-This feature does not take effect when `disable-command-execute` is turned on.
-Both Linux and Windows are available and can be pasted using Ctrl+Shift+V.
-For connection failure, please refer to [Real-time channel disconnection/online terminal connection failure](/en_US/guide/q4.html).
-Note that in theWebShell function, the Agent also connects to the **Domain names for public access** via WebSocket, not via grpc.

-## DDNS
-DDNS feature is suitable for servers that have dynamic IP addresses.
-When a different IP is reported by Agent, Dashboard will update DNS record automatically using configured settings.

-### Why choose Nezha's DDNS feature
-- Manage your DDNS configuration centrally, without deploying a single service on every server.
-- Save your credentials only on the Dashboard server to prevent data leaks.

-### Configuration description
-Currently, DDNS supports two types of configurations: Single and Multiple.
-If Single is chosen, all Agent servers will use the same configuration to update DNS records, whereas selecting Multiple allows each server to use a specified configuration.

-#### Single
+The server section is responsible for managing Agents, forming the most fundamental part of Nezha monitoring and serving as the basis for other functionalities.

+## Adding a Server

+The first step is to add a server, where you can customize the name, group, sorting, and notes.
+Servers in the same group will be displayed together in supported themes.
+Notes will only be visible in the Admin Panel, so there's no need to worry about leaking information.

+## Installing the Agent

+Please refer to the previous section on [installing the Agent](/en_US/guide/agent.html).
+It is recommended to use the one-click installation.
+After configuring the parameters, click the corresponding system icon in the **one-click installation** column of the server to copy the installation command and execute it on the respective server.

+## Forced Update

+Agent update-related parameters include `--disable-auto-update` and `--disable-force-update` as described in [Custom Agent Monitoring Projects](/en_US/guide/q7.html).
+By default, the Agent will update automatically without intervention.
+However, if the user disables automatic updates, you can select specific servers for a forced update.
+The forced update will not work if `disable-force-update` is enabled.

+## Data Columns

+* Version: Records the current version of the Agent.
+* Hide from Guests: When true, guests cannot see this server in the Dashboard.
+* Enable DDNS: When true, if the server IP changes, the Dashboard will automatically update the DNS records.
+* DDNS Domain: The DDNS domain configured for this server.
+* Secret: The secret/key used for configuring the Agent, which is used to verify communication between the Agent and the Dashboard.
+* One-Click Install: Click the corresponding system button to copy the command and execute it on the server for a one-click installation.
+* Management: Connects to WebShell, modifies server configuration, or deletes the server.

+## WebSSH Terminal

+This is WebShell; the feature will not work if `disable-command-execute` is enabled.
+It is available for both Linux and Windows and supports Ctrl+Shift+V for pasting.
+If the connection fails, refer to [Real-Time Channel Disconnection/Online Terminal Connection Failure](/en_US/guide/q4.html).
+Note that in the WebSSH terminal function, the Agent connects to the **public access domain** via WebSocket, not through gRPC.

+## DDNS Functionality

+The DDNS functionality is suitable for servers with dynamic IPs.
+When the Agent reports a new IP, the Dashboard will automatically update the DNS records based on the configuration.

+### Why Use Nezha Monitoring's DDNS Functionality?

+- Centralized management of DDNS settings instead of deploying a DDNS service on each server.
+- Confidential information is only stored on the Dashboard server, preventing leakage.

+### Configuration Instructions

+Currently, the DDNS functionality supports two configuration forms: single configuration and multiple configurations.
+If single configuration is used, all Agent servers will use the same configuration to update DDNS.
+If multiple configurations are used, each server can be assigned a specific configuration to update DDNS, offering greater flexibility.

+#### Single Configuration

 ```yaml
 DDNS:
   Enable: true